-For many teachers who are new to the idea of teaching with a focus on comprehensible input (CI), it’s difficult to figure out how exactly to implement it in the classroom.
-Many of us are so used to the Skill-Building mindset of language learning that it’s really, really difficult to escape from that mentality.
+For many teachers who are new to the idea of teaching with a focus on providing students with comprehensible input, it’s difficult to figure out how exactly to implement it in the classroom.
+Many of us are so accustomed to the traditional textbook-based/rule-based approach of language learning that it’s extremely difficult to escape from that mentality.

 But yet, even after this shocking revelation, I went back to teaching in roughly the same way I had always been teaching.
 Why?
 Because I didn’t really know any other way to teach.
 And I had been given a textbook that I was supposed to use for my class.
 So…I should just go through it, lesson by lesson, right?
 Surely the textbook authors knew what they were doing, right?
 And even when I deviated from the textbook and created some of my own materials, those materials were essentially just more of the same: I would explain a grammar rule or introduce a list of vocabulary words and then lead my students through a series of practice activities.
 Sometimes when I taught a grammar lesson, there was a little voice in my head reminding me of what I learned about acquisition orders.
 But yet, I kept doing more of the same because I had no idea what else to do.

 Then, I started listening to the Tea with BVP podcast.
-I heard Bill VanPatten talk about how people acquire a language by receiving comprehensible input—not by speaking, not by explicitly learning grammar and vocabulary, and not by doing practice activities.
+I heard Bill VanPatten talk about how people acquire a language by receiving comprehensible input—not by speaking, not by explicitly learning grammar and vocabulary, and not by doing so-called “practice activities.”
 It was a huge change in mindset for me.
-It took a while for me to fully understand the concepts BVP was talking about, but I eventually started to understand, and it made sense based on what I had seen in my teaching experience.
+It took a while for me to fully understand the concepts, but I eventually started to understand, and it made sense based on my teaching experience.

 But I still didn’t really know how exactly to teach with a focus on providing comprehensible input.
 I knew that listening was important…but did that mean I should just lecture to the students?
 I knew that couldn’t be right, but I didn’t know what to do.